oplS16projects/Berube-Bousquet-Khoulani/Presentation/webREADME.md

 # FP7-webpage Title of Project
 This is a template for using your repo's README.md as your project web page.
 I recommend you copy and paste into your README file.
 Delete this line and the one above it, customize everything else.
 Make it look good!

 ##Authors
-Person One

-Person Two
+Sean Berube

+Samir Khoulani

+Brendan Bousqet

 ##Overview
-A brief description of the project is given here.
-The description is 1 to 3 sentences long.
-Be concise and clear.
+Checker Master is a checkers game implemented in Racket.
+The game, complete with a custom UI, is able to handle 3 modes of gameplay: Human v.
+Human, Human v.
+Easy AI, Human v.
+Hard AI.

 ##Screenshot
 (insert a screenshot here.
 You may opt to get rid of the title for it.
 You need at least one screenshot.
 Make it actually appear here, don't just add a link.)